Radiation alpha beta and gamma rays

 - But the ejection of a beta particle changes the very composition of the nucleus and produces an atom of the next higher atomic number.

 Properties of gamma rays

-Gamma rays do not carry charge or mass, and hence emission of these rays cannot change the mass number or atomic of the mother nucleus.
+Thus gamma rays do not carry charge or mass, and hence emission of these rays cannot change the mass number or atomic nucleus properties.

-Works of the Curies and Rutherford yet another mode of nuclear transformation discovered.
+Curies and Rutherford discover another mode of nuclear transformation.
 This involves the ejection of a positron from within the nucleus.
-This ejection made possible by the conversion of a proton into a neutron.
+Thus this ejection made by the conversion of a proton into a neutron.

 The ejection of positron lowers the atomic number one unit but leaves the mass number unchanged.

 According to the principle of conservation of angular momentum, breaking down of a neutron into a proton, the beta particle creates a problem.
 Particles like neutron, proton, and electron have the spin angular momentum ± ½ (h/2π) each.

 Angular momentum is not balanced on the radioactive reaction.
 If the angular momentum of the proton and the electron are +½ (h/2π) they exceed the angular momentum of the neutron.

 Thus Pauli postulated that when a beta particle ejected another tiny neutral particle namely neutrino also ejected.